 Our historical long-term equity-based incentive program was designed to provide our employees, including our named executive officers, with an incentive to focus on our long-term success and to act as a long-term retention tool by aligning the interests of our employees with those of our equityholders.
-We granted restricted units in Laredo Petroleum, LLC to our named executive officers and certain independent directors as a means of providing them with long-term equity incentive compensation that may directly profit from any success we achieve.
-This structure enabled us to identify a fixed number of restricted units on which distributions will flow through Laredo Petroleum, LLC to our named executive officers and directors.
-The grant of some of Laredo Petroleum, LLC's Series B-1, Series B-2, Series C, Series D and Series E

-Units (collectively, the "restricted units") were awarded at least annually, at the discretion of the compensation committee, and were based primarily on the relative value of each named executive officer's position, with consideration given to their individual performance.
+We granted restricted units in Laredo LLC to our named executive officers and certain independent directors as a means of providing them with long-term equity incentive compensation that may directly profit from any success we achieve.
+This structure enabled us to identify a fixed number of restricted units on which distributions will flow through Laredo LLC to our named executive officers and directors.
+The grant of some of Laredo LLC's Series B-1, Series B-2, Series C, Series D and Series E Units (collectively, the "restricted units") were awarded at least annually, at the discretion of the compensation committee, and were based primarily on the relative value of each named executive officer's position, with consideration given to their individual performance.
 Specifically, individual performance factors such as leadership, commitment, attitude, motivational effect, level of responsibility and overall contribution to Laredo's success were also considered.

-On February 1, 2010 we granted certain Laredo Petroleum, LLC Series D Units to each of our named executive officers pursuant to certain restricted unit agreements.
-These restricted units are intended to constitute "profits interests" in Laredo Petroleum, LLC that will participate solely in any future profits and distributions of Laredo Petroleum, LLC.
-The allocation of numbers of restricted units in Laredo Petroleum, LLC that were granted to each named executive officer was determined at levels that primarily considered the relative importance of each executive's position with Laredo, the maintenance of their percentage ownership of the relevant series of restricted units, as well as each executive's performance and contribution to Laredo, as described above.
+On February 1, 2010 we granted certain Laredo LLC Series D Units to each of our named executive officers pursuant to certain restricted unit agreements.
+These restricted units are intended to constitute "profits interests" in Laredo LLC that will participate solely in any future profits and distributions of Laredo LLC.
+The allocation of numbers of restricted units in Laredo LLC that were granted to each named executive officer was determined at levels that primarily considered the relative importance of each executive's position with Laredo, the maintenance of their percentage ownership of the relevant series of restricted units, as well as each executive's performance and contribution to Laredo, as described above.
 The outstanding restricted units by series as of December 31, 2010 were as follows: 5,615,400 Series B-1 Units, 2,383,000 Series B-2 Units, 7,260,000 Series C Units, 9,611,600 Series D Units and 6,562,000 Series E Units.
 Therefore, the aggregate amount of outstanding restricted units as of December 31, 2010 was 31,432,000.

 The restricted units have a four year vesting schedule, vesting 20% on the grant date and 20% on each of the next four anniversaries of the grant date.
-Pursuant to the restricted unit agreement executed by Laredo Petroleum, LLC and each named executive officer, in the event of a termination of employment for cause, the named executive officer will forfeit all restricted units to Laredo Petroleum, LLC, including unvested restricted units and vested restricted units, and all rights arising from such restricted units and from being a holder thereof.
-In the event of a termination of employment without cause or an officer's resignation, the named executive officer will forfeit all unvested restricted units to Laredo Petroleum, LLC and all rights arising from such restricted units and from being a holder thereof.
+Pursuant to the restricted unit agreement executed by Laredo LLC and each named executive officer, in the event of a termination of employment for cause, the named executive officer will forfeit all restricted units to Laredo LLC, including unvested restricted units and vested restricted units, and all rights arising from such restricted units and from being a holder thereof.
+In the event of a termination of employment without cause or an officer's resignation, the named executive officer will forfeit all unvested restricted units to Laredo LLC and all rights arising from such restricted units and from being a holder thereof.
+In the event of a termination of employment without cause or an officer's resignation, the named executive officer will forfeit all unvested restricted units to Laredo LLC and all rights arising from such restricted units and from being a holder thereof.
 In the event of a termination without cause or an officer's resignation, we may elect to redeem his vested restricted units at a price equal to the fair market value of such units.